j3soon/LLM-Tutorial/README_TWCC.md

 ## Running the Notebook

-Since these notebooks require a lot of time to run, we recommend you to first click `Cell > Run All` to run all cells in the notebook.
+Since these notebooks require a lot of time to run, we recommend you to run all cells before the last cell in the notebook (the last cell deletes all relevant data).
 Then, you can start going through the notebook.

 - [NeMo_Training_TinyLlama.ipynb](workspace/NeMo_Training_TinyLlama.ipynb)
 - [TensorRT-LLM.ipynb](workspace/TensorRT-LLM.ipynb)